https://pixabay.com/vectors/email-email-marketing-newsletter-4284157/

 - Narrow Down to a Specific Topic: Turning your interests into a manageable topic means identifying what you can research with the data that you will be able to collect with the time and resources that are available to you.

-- Write your Research Question: Your research question will be a statement that ends with a question mark.
-It should be answerable with the data you use and connect to the theoretical perspectives that have guided previous explorations of your topic and interest.
+- Write your Research Question: Your research question ends with a question mark.
+That means it should be answerable with the data you use or collect and connect to the theoretical perspectives that have guided previous explorations of your topic.

-While following these steps may not be as linear as solving a mathematical equation or investigating a natural phenomenon, you can use the steps above as a guide for developing your research question in an efficient and effective manner.
-In general, your data will get better as your question becomes more focused, the methods are firmly decided, and results are more precise: the clearer your vision becomes, the better your project!
+While following these steps may not be as linear as solving a mathematical equation, you can use them as a guide for developing your research question in an efficient and effective manner.
+In general, your results become more precise as your question becomes more focused and the methods are determined: the clearer your vision becomes, the better your project!